google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

 For example, a brightness control can be implemented by simply taking the red, green and blue values of the pixel and multiplying them by a brightness value.
 A brightness of 0 will make the image entirely black.
 A value of 1 will leave the image unchanged.
+A value greater than 1 will make it brighter.

 For 2D canvas: